-The Department of Cultural Studies offers an MA and MPhil in Cultural Studies.
+INTRODUCTION The Department of Cultural Studies offers an MPhil (Research/Coursework) in Cultural Studies.
 The Graduate Programme aims to balance theoretical issues and debates in Cultural Studies with conceptual and analytical aspects of both visual and material culture.
-It provides students with an opportunity to examine the concept of "culture" in its many facets through time, to employ critical tools to formulate new and revealing readings of Pakistani society.
+It provides students with an opportunity to examine the concept of culture in its many facets through time by employing critical tools to formulate new and revealing readings of Pakistani society.

-Through a combination of coursework and independent research, the Graduate Programme offers students a broad and rigorous education in the study of culture, comprehension in the use of the past and its integration into contemporary cultural forms.
-Students will be introduced to the exploration of the Pakistani cultural realm as a critical channel to address questions of identity politics, globalization, development, art, heritage and media.
+Through a combination of taught courses and research, the Graduate Programme offers students a broad and rigorous education in the study of culture, understanding the past and its integration into contemporary cultural forms.
+Students will be introduced to the exploration of the Pakistani cultural realm as a critical channel to address questions of identity politics, globalization, development, arts, heritage and media.

-AIM AND OBJECTIVES
+OBJECTIVES

 To create scholars and practitioners in the field of Cultural Studies with a focus on visual and material culture, heritage and arts.
-Students will gain a deeper understanding of the contemporary cultural realm by critically examining intellectual moments and debates around identity, gender politics, globalization, and be able to
+Students will gain a deeper understanding of the contemporary cultural realm by critically examining intellectual moments and debates around identity, gender politics, globalization, and be able to:

-- Develop a body of scholarship and research in the discipline of Cultural Studies in Pakistan - Theorize the forces that shape the lived reality of 21st century Pakistan - Sensitize institutions and professionals in the domains of art and culture, public service, media and academia - Provide deep and multilayered understanding of cultural heritage supplemented by research and analytical skills
+- + Develop a body of scholarship and research in the discipline of Cultural Studies in Pakistan - Theorize the forces that shape the lived reality of 21st century Pakistan - Sensitize institutions and professionals in the domains of art, culture, public service, media and academia - + Provide deep and multilayered understanding of the various facets of culture supplemented by research and analytical skills

 The Graduate Programme in Cultural Studies is designed for students whose interests cut across traditional modes of study in the arts, humanities and social sciences and who seek to understand the meanings of the past and contemporary culture.
-Course requirements are designed to build competence in interdisciplinary cultural studies theory and practice.
+Course requirements are designed to build competence in interdisciplinary Cultural Studies theory and practice.

-ELIGIBILITY FOR ADMISSION
+ADMISSION

-- Applicants with minimum 16 years of education or equivalent qualification in the relevant fields with minimum 60% marks from HEC required institutes are eligible to apply - Candidates must pass NCA's own aptitude test on par with GAT
+- ELIGIBILITY + Applicants with minimum 16 years of education or equivalent qualification in the relevant fields with minimum 60% marks from HEC required institutes are eligible to apply - Candidates must pass NCA's own aptitude test on par with GAT